This post may include affiliate links. Thank you for your support.

 Fruit puree for drinks

 • Use pureed fruit as a base for fruit flavored alcoholic drinks or mocktails.
 You can mix it with your favorite liquor, such as tequila, white rum, and vodka.
+Make a delicious sangria with sparkling wine and macerated fruits.
 Or even just add some sparkling water for a refreshing drink.
 Or play around with classic cocktails, such as the Mimosa cocktail by swapping out the orange juice for fresh fruit purees.
 Pureed fruit works great in other traditional cocktails, like a margarita and bellini.

 • Add some fruity goodness to your milkshakes and smoothies for extra pizazz.